aws-samples/dr-with-eks-efs/README.md

 EKS cluster creation process completes in about 15 minutes.

----
-**_NOTE:_**
-You can either wait or you can open a separate terminal window and move on to the next step to deploy the infrastructure in the DR region.

----

 > [!NOTE]
 > You can either wait or you can open a separate terminal window and move on to the next step to deploy the infrastructure in the DR region.